isomerpages/pris-test/_learn-about-corrections/Programmes/Psychology Based Correctional Programmes (PCPs).md

     <div>
       <ul>
         <li>Build skills to manage their unhelpful emotions</li>
-        <li>Develop their prosocial identity by encouraging and affirming them</li>
+        <li>Develop their pro-social identity by encouraging and affirming them</li>
         <li>Build healthy relationships with significant others to develop their support network</li>
-				<li>Identify and dispute unhelpful thinking patterns that lead to their offending behaviours</li>
+				<li>Identify and dispute unhelpful thinking patterns that led to their offending behaviours</li>
       </ul>
     </div>
   </li>